dsml4/dsml4s8e/README.md

 ### Cell 1: Op parameters defenition

-In a cell with the tag `op_parameters` defines parameters which will be transformed and passed to [define_dagstermill_op](https://docs.dagster.io/integrations/dagstermill/reference#results-and-custom-materializations) on a job definition stage.
+In a cell with the tag `op_parameters` defines parameters which will be transformed and passed to [define_dagstermill_op](https://docs.dagster.io/integrations/dagstermill/reference#results-and-custom-materializations) as arguments on a job definition stage.
 On the Dagster job definition stage this cell will be called and parametrs needed to define Op will be passed from the cell 'op' variabel to the function `define_dagstermill_op` from the dagstermill library.
 Then, these parameters will be avalible in Dagster Launchpad to edit run configuration in the launge stage.

 A definition of a Dagster op in a standalone notebook in JupyterLab: